mariannazhang/PowerPoint-auto-coding/readme.md

 - You can rename the `data` folder and `data.xlsx` to anything you want, but make sure to adjust the directory for `data.xlsx` in the `SaveToExcel` helper function.
 - You can also move `data.xlsx` and `stimuli.pptm` to be in the same folder if you prefer, but make sure to adjust the directory for `data.xlsx` in `SaveToExcel` and `inProgress_SaveToExcel`.
 1. Clear the contents of `data.xlsx`.
 Add your desired column names to the header row (row 1).
+  - Make sure the datasheet is the very first sheet in the workbook.
-  - Make sure to include a column named "in_progress" somewhere.
+  - Make sure to include a column named "in_progress" somewhere, as well as columns named "file" and "test_date" if you are automating "file" as in the template code.
   - Use the *exact* same text in your column header as your keys, so `SaveToExcel` can appropriately assign participants' responses.
-Note: if you are using `measure_allocation`, remove "anchor" and (if present) any surrounding underscores from the column name, since the `measure_allocation` macro will automatically clean that part of the key.
+Important exception: if you are using `measure_allocation`, remove "anchor" and (if present) any surrounding underscores from the column name, since the `measure_allocation` macro will automatically clean that part of the key.
   - You can add more columns than macros assign in your slides (e.g. "parental_interference", "exp_error", "comments").
 Such columns will be left blank (e.g. for manual entry after the session).
   - If you choose not to specify a header row, `SaveToExcel` will automatically fill in a header row using the `keys` *in the order they were collected*.
 2. Open `stimuli.pptm` (`.pptm` means it's macro-enabled) in PowerPoint.
 Adapt the template slides to be your stimuli slides.